Bukovina Germans: Historical occupations

-Even further back in time, the Transylvanian Saxon community which settled in the 14th century on the present-day Suceava County excelled at trade and craftsmanship.
+Even further back in time, the Transylvanian Saxon community which settled during the 14th century on the present-day Suceava County excelled at trade and craftsmanship.

 Organisations and cultural institutions

+In Romania

 The political representation of the Bukovina Germans (and of all other German-speaking groups in contemporary Romania) is the DFDR/FDGR (Demokratisches Forum der Deutschen in Rumänien, Forumul Democrat al Germanilor din România) which has a local branch operating in Suceava County with headquarters in the town of Suceava (Suczawa).
 The Union of Germans in Rădăuți (Verein der Buchenlanddeutschen, Uniunea Germanilor Bucovineni Rădăuți) is a cultural association which has the seat at the local German House (Deutsches Haus) in the town, being presided by Carol Alexander Mohr.
+Both associations are active to this day.

 The regional president of FDGR/DFDR Bucovina/Buchenland is Josef-Otto Exner, who is also in charge of the ACI Bukowina Stiftung, a cultural foundation/association aiming to enhance ties between Romania and Germany.
+Very much unlike other local chapters of the FDGR/DFDR, the local chapter in Suceava hasn't ran in local elections for many years, more specifically since the 2000 Romanian local elections.
+It obtained its most significant electoral results at the 1996 Romanian local elections.

+Therefore, the FDGR/DFDR in Suceava, Suceava County has been operating for many years more in a cultural and symbolical manner for the local small German community, being otherwise politically inactive.
+The headquarters of the local branch of FDGR/DFDR in Suceava, Suceava County, Bukovina is situated on Armenească street.
+The president of the local branch of FDGR/DFDR for Suceava County/Bukovina is Antonia Maria-Gheorghiu (as of 2023).
+The executive director of the local branch of FDGR/DFDR in Suceava County/Bukovina is Carmen Cobliș (as of 2023).

+In Germany

 After World War II, the Bukovina Germans who settled in West Germany founded the Landsmannschaft der Buchenlanddeutschen im Bundesrepublik Deutschland (Homeland Association of the Bukovina Germans in the Federal Republic of Germany) which was active from 1949 until 2020.
 Others, who decided to settle in Austria, founded the Landsmannschaft der Buchenlanddeutschen in Österreich (Homeland Association of the Bukovina Germans in the Federal Republic of Austria).